Statue of Mahatma Gandhi, Parliament of India: History

 The initial proposal to build a statue of Gandhi on the Central Vista of New Delhi was made after the removal of the statue of King George V from its canopy behind the India Gate in 1968.
 In 1969, it was announced in the Parliament that the statue would be installed at government's expense near the India Gate.
 In 1978, proposals for a statue were invited by the Morarji Desai–led government.
 Twelve entries were received from sculptors across India, of which Ram Sutar's design was selected.
 In 1981, it was decided to proceed with a design of Gandhi in a meditative posture to be installed at the canopy near the India Gate.
 However, these proposals were not implemented owing to considerations of aesthetics and opposition from architects and heritage conservationists, regarding proposals to remove the canopy to prepare a pedestal for the proposed statue.
 By 1989, the plaster casting for the statue was completed.
 The statue was completed by 1993 but the proposal to place it under the canopy was objected to by parliamentarians.
 The matter was raised in the Parliament by George Fernandes who accused the government of having left Gandhi "in the middle of the road".
 The statue was subsequently donated to the Parliament by the Ministry of Urban Development and was unveiled by President Shankar Dayal Sharma on Gandhi Jayanti, 1993.

 Design

-Designed by Ram Sutar, the statue depicts a meditating Gandhi seated in the lotus position.
+Designed by Ram Sutar, the statue depicts a meditating Gandhi seated in the cross-legged position.
 Its location near the Gate No. 1 of the Parliament House was chosen so that parliamentarians exiting the building would see the peaceful figure.
 The statue is built of bronze and has a height of 16 feet.
 Gandhi's seated posture in the statue differs radically from his traditional representations, and it has been noted for the serenity of Gandhi's expression and the sombreness of his bearing.